 Lemma 5.22.2 shows the implication (1) $\Rightarrow $ (3).
 Irreducible components are closed, so if $X$ is totally disconnected, then every point is closed.
 So (3) implies (6).
 The equivalence of (6) and (5) is immediate, and (6) $\Leftrightarrow $ (7) holds because $X$ is sober.
 Assume (5).
-Then all constructible subsets of $X$ are closed (Lemma 5.23.5), in particular all quasi-compact opens are closed.
+Then all constructible subsets of $X$ are closed (Lemma 5.23.6), in particular all quasi-compact opens are closed.
 So (5) implies (4).
 Since $X$ is sober, for any two points there is a quasi-compact open containing exactly one of them, hence (4) implies (2).
+Parts (4) and (8) are equivalent by the definition of the constructible topology.
 It remains to prove (2) implies (1).
 Suppose $X$ is Hausdorff.
 Every quasi-compact open is also closed (Lemma 5.12.4).
 This implies $X$ is totally disconnected.
 Hence it is profinite, by Lemma 5.22.2.